Macarthur Job

 Macarthur Job (10 April 1926 in Taree, New South Wales – 6 August 2014 in Melbourne) was an Australian aviation writer and air safety consultant.
 He published nine books on aviation safety.
 He was formerly a Flying Doctor pilot and held a pilot licence until his death.

 Job was a Senior Inspector with the Air Safety Investigation Branch of the Australian Department of Civil Aviation, and for 14 years was editor of the Department’s Aviation Safety Digest.
 The magazine won the US Flight Safety Foundation's Publication of the Year award.
-In 1980 he was appointed editor of the Australian aviation industry journal Aircraft, published by The Herald and Weekly Times Limited.
+In 1980 he was appointed editor of the Australian aviation industry journal Aircraft, published by the Herald & Weekly Times.
 A year later, as a member of the Guild of Air Pilots and Air Navigators, he was granted the Freedom of the City of London.